Non Non Biyori: Plot

-The story takes place in the countryside small town village of Asahigaoka, a place lacking many of the conveniences that people from the city are accustomed to.
+The story takes place in the small fictional countryside village of Asahigaoka, a place lacking many of the conveniences that people from the city are accustomed to.
 The nearest stores are a few miles away and one of the local schools consists of only five students, each of whom is in a different grade of elementary or middle school.
 Hotaru Ichijo, a fifth grader from Tokyo, transfers into Asahigaoka Branch School and adjusts to countryside life with her new friends.